illuminatech/url-trailing-slash/README.md

 echo route('items.show', [1]); // outputs: 'http://example.com/items/1'
 ```

-> Tip: the best SEO practice is having trailing slash at the URLs, which have nested pages, e.g. "defines a folder" and
+> Tip: the best SEO practice is having trailing slash at the URLs, which have nested pages, e.g. "defines a folder", and
   have no trailing slashes at the URLs without nested pages, e.g. "pathname of the file".

 In case you have setup `\Illuminatech\UrlTrailingSlash\Middleware\RedirectTrailingSlash` middleware, application will automatically
 redirect request with incorrect URL according to the routes definition.
-For the example above: request of 'http://example.com/items'
+For the example above: request of `http://example.com/items`
-causes redirect to 'http://example.com/items/' while request to 'http://example.com/items/1/' causes redirect to 'http://example.com/items/1'.
+causes redirect to `http://example.com/items/` while request to `http://example.com/items/1/` causes redirect to `http://example.com/items/1`.

 **Heads up!** Remember, that with this extension installed, you are controlling requirements of URL trailing slashes presence
 or absence in **each** route you define.
 While normally Laravel strips any trailing slashes from route URI automatically,